Healthcare Client Leverages AI to Simplify Subrogation Process

 When devising both of the models that the client is utilizing, our data architects built in a continuing education component.

 “We wanted this model to be set up for retraining,” Nguyen said.
 “We built it so that, as new data comes in, the client can run a fairly automated process to update the model and how the model weighs the inputs and that will affect outcomes and predictions.
 The model itself has built-in resilience.”

 This isn’t just a Saxony innovation – it’s an AI best practice.

 “If someone is not doing this, they are not doing AI in the right way,” Nguyen said.
 “At the end of the day, you want a malleable model that can be retrained.”

 Results and Lessons Learned

 The client is in the process of rolling these predictive models out to their state-based clients – and, in the process, outsourcing a lot of tedious, high-touch work to the algorithms.
 The result?
 Time saved, money saved, and accuracy improved.

-For Stein, this project affirms the centrality of AI in the future of healthcare
+For Nguyen, this project affirms the centrality of AI in the future of healthcare

 By leveraging technology and data strategy, Saxony Partners helps our healthcare clients improve outcomes, reduce waste and inefficiencies, and drive performance.
 We live at the intersection of technology and healthcare.
 Click here to learn more.